 Portfolio Management

 Conclusions

-• The risk of losing part of your capital is just as significant (if not more significant) than the expectation of achieving a high return
+• The risk of losing part of your capital is as important—if not more so—than the potential for high returns.

-• The portfolio that has achieved the highest return in the past is not necessarily the best portfolio to invest in.
-The risk taken to achieve this return must be factored in
+• A portfolio with the highest past returns is not necessarily the best investment; the risk taken to achieve those returns must be considered.

-• Combining risk and return into a single metric forms the risk-adjusted return.
-Based on this metric, the actual returns of portfolios with different qualitative characteristics can be compared
+• Combining risk and return into a single metric creates the risk-adjusted return, which allows comparison of portfolios with different characteristics.

-• There are several indicators for evaluating a portfolio's returns, with Sharpe being the most popular of them
+• Several indicators evaluate portfolio returns, with the Sharpe ratio being the most popular.

-• The Risk-Free Rate refers to the annual return that the market offers without any risk.
-Any investment expected to offer lower returns than this percentage is considered an unacceptable investment
+• The Risk-Free Rate represents the annual return available in the market without risk; any investment expected to yield less than this is considered unacceptable.

-• The 'MaxDrawdown' indicator measures the maximum loss of a portfolio from its maximum value (the lower the better)
+• The Max Drawdown measures the maximum loss a portfolio has experienced from its peak value—the lower, the better.

+Portfolio Management